Rusty-Stuff/blog/_posts/2024-03-10-new-python-library.md

 ---
-title: "[Forms] New Python Library"
+title: "New Python Library"
 tags: [python, library]
 categories: [Updates, Forms]
 ---

 TL;DR: The first release of our Python library is now available.

-Data in isolation isn't very useful, nor valuable - today we're introducing the `v0.0.1` release of the Rusty Forms python library.
+Data in isolation isn't very useful, nor valuable - today we're introducing the `v0.0.1` release of the Formoxy python library.
 This library is designed to help you

 - Integrate with other applications
-- Retrieve data from Rusty Forms
+- Retrieve data from Formoxy
 - Automate stuff (create new forms, integrations, ...)

 For example, you can use the library, to update the form specifications, whenever you push to a Github repo - cool, right?